 true.
 The parameter can be enabled during installation using command-line parameters or from the

 Nuget.config file after installation.
 Other trusted sources can be added, as explained further in this page.

-For example, the following command installs Studio, a Robot as a Windows service, the local activities packages, and enforces the usage of signed packaged in your UiPath environment:
+For example, the following command installs Studio, a Service Mode Robot, the local activities packages, and enforces the usage of signed packaged in your UiPath environment: